Tom Wolfe: Personal life

-Wolfe lived in New York City with his wife Sheila, who designs covers for Harper's Magazine.
+Wolfe lived in New York City with his wife Sheila, who designed covers for Harper's Magazine.
 They had two children: a daughter, Alexandra; and a son, Thomas Kennerly III.

 Death and legacy

 Wolfe died from an infection in Manhattan on May 14, 2018, at the age of 88.

 The historian Meredith Hindley credits Wolfe with introducing the terms "statusphere", "the right stuff", "radical chic", "the Me Decade" and "good ol' boy" into the English lexicon.

 Wolfe was at times incorrectly credited with coining the term "trophy wife".
 His term for extremely thin women in his novel The Bonfire of the Vanities was "social X-rays".

 According to journalism professor Ben Yagoda, Wolfe is also responsible for the use of the present tense in magazine profile pieces; before he began doing so in the early 1960s, profile articles had always been written in the past tense.

+Wolfe is the subject of the 2023 documentary film Radical Wolfe.
+The film was based on a 2015 article by Michael Lewis and directed by Richard Dewey.
+The Los Angeles Times described it as "a sprightly look at what made the reporter-trained Wolfe into the insider's outsider, how he made the leap to explicating—in supercharged, acrobatic sentences—our fast-changing, roving world of cliques, castes and subgroups".